 This goal is best accomplished when the police department and the citizens work closely with each other to provide the best service possible.
 You will find that the men and women of the North Olmsted Police Department work in a professional and ethical manner to improve the quality of life in our city.

 Bicycle Registration- Bicycle registration is an optional, free service provided by the police department.
 The registration helps the police department to find owners of recovered bicycles.
 To register your bicycle, please stop at the Police Department to complete the paperwork.
 You will need the bicycle serial number.
-The serial number can be found stamped into the mental on the underside of the frame between the pedals.
+The serial number can be found stamped into the metal on the underside of the frame between the pedals.

 Curfew – Section 509.08 Codified Ordinance – For the complete description please click here